dkallen78/math-trainer/logBlog.md

 Next, I'm going to iron out that bump in my within() function.
 I'm going to try and improve my mental math skill tree as well but I haven't gotten any meaningful input on that.
 I also have an idea on how to "level lock" certain skills so they only become available when the user has advanced a certain degree.
 I should probably put a link to my mental math progression spread sheet.
 I'll do that lower in the readme.

+## Update 2023-03-13

+### 13:15

+I fixed the errant function!
+It wasn't exactly broken, but I did iron out the answer distribution curve.
+The function isn't as small as it once was, but it gives reliable output.